lucianodp/research-website/content/authors/admin/_index.md

 - Visitors
 ---

-Luciano Di Palma is a PhD student in artifial intelligence and data mining at Inria Saclay.
+Luciano Di Palma is a PhD student in artifial intelligence and data mining at the CEDAR team, in Inria Saclay.
 His research interests include machine learning, active learning, and interactive data explorarion.